-With its coil-over rear suspension, reviewers say the Ram 1500 has a far smoother ride than its rivals, which use a leaf-spring rear suspension.
+With its coil rear suspension, reviewers say the Ram 1500 has a far smoother ride than its rivals, which use leaf-spring rear suspensions.
 For 2013, an air suspension is optional, and critics say this improves ride quality further.
-It is adjustable, and they say this is advantageous as it can raise the truck for off-roading or lower it to increase fuel economy.
-It also keeps the rear end from squatting under heavy loads, which is a common occurrence with leaf-spring trucks.
-Critics also say that the Ram 1500’s steering is fairly good and provides decent feedback.
+The air suspension is adjustable, and they say this is advantageous as it can raise the truck for off-roading or lower it to increase fuel economy.
+The air suspension also keeps the rear end from squatting under heavy loads, which is a common occurrence with leaf-spring trucks.
+Critics say that the Ram 1500’s steering provides decent feedback.
 Rear-wheel drive is standard, and four-wheel drive is optional on all trims except the HFE.

 - "… the air springs provide surprisingly supple ride quality, patchwork pavement or smooth, graded gravel or hummocky roadless construction site." -- Car and Driver